herring96/Evolver/README.md

 Furthermore to actually use this program you will need the 3 other files I have titled "defs.txt", "responses.txt", and "users.txt".

+ *Finally this program was written with python 3.0.1 so ensure you have the latest version for it to work properly*